Mike Ford (NASCAR): Career

-Ford's racing career began in the late 1980's when he worked at SABCO Racing under the direction of Gary Nelson, who now works as NASCAR's vice president of research and development.
-Ford’s duties included a little bit of everything, including suspension work and car set-up.
+Ford's racing career began in the late 1980s when he worked at SABCO Racing under the direction of Gary Nelson, who now works as NASCAR's vice president of research and development.
+Ford's duties included a little bit of everything, including suspension work and car set-up.

-1990's–2005: Dale Jarrett and Bill Elliott (Yates and Evernham)
+1990s–2005: Dale Jarrett and Bill Elliott (Yates and Evernham)

-Before landing his first crew chiefing job with Bill Elliott’s team in 2000, Ford worked as a mechanic and jackman with Dale Jarrett's No. 88 team for Robert Yates Racing from 1996–99.
+Before landing his first crew chiefing job with Bill Elliott’s team in 2000, Ford worked as a mechanic and jackman with Dale Jarrett's No. 88 team for Robert Yates Racing from 1996 to 1999.
 During that time, Jarrett never finished lower than third in points, won the 1999 NASCAR Winston Cup Series championship, the 1996 Daytona 500, and scored victories in the Brickyard 400 in 1996 and 1999.
 The team won a total of 18 races during the four-year period.

-2000 was the last year of Elliott’s tenure as an owner/driver, and when he moved to the new Evernham Motorsports team starting in 2001 (and continuing through 2003), Ford continued as his crew chief.
+2000 was the last year of Elliott's tenure as an owner/driver, and when he moved to the new Evernham Motorsports team starting in 2001 (and continuing through 2003), Ford continued as his crew chief.
 With Evernham, Elliott and Mike Ford won four races, including the 2002 Brickyard 400.

 When Elliott semi-retired after the 2003 season, Ford did not continue with the No. 9 team for Evernham with their new driver, rookie Kasey Kahne, and Ford instead rejoined Yates and Jarrett's No. 88 team, this time as crew chief.
 Ford led Jarrett to a victory in the 2004 Budweiser Shootout at Daytona to start the year.
 Ford hired Russ Salerno as his Pit Crew Coach in 2004 to help with pit crew performance.